rananthan3/FoodMobileApp/README.md

 ###### Update Database Connection Parameters

-Update dp.php in the /login folder to include the user, password, and database in which the tables were created.
+Update db.php in the /login folder to include the user, password, and database in which the tables were created.

 ###### Integration with Stripe